dbrainio/wrappa/README.md

 Installation: `python3 setup.py install`

-Or you can buid distribution wheel by running `make` in repository root.
+Or you can build distribution wheel by running `make` in repository root.
 Your wheel will be stored in `dist` directory.
 You can install it by running `pip install wrappa-<version>-py3-none-any.whl`.

 If everything is fine, you'll be able to execute following command in your terminal: